ewpratten/ewpratten.com/src/collections/_posts/2024-12-13-iphone-mifare-magic.md

 Being *that person* with the custom NFC badge at an event is generally a great way to be remembered and has a habit of starting interesting conversations too.

 Unfortunately, my pile of spares has a few cards that I could never get to work on iPhones for some reason.
-I'd never bothered to really investigate why, but I recently made the metal connection that I had mixed in some "Magic" MIFARE cards with my regular generic ISO14443-A stock.
+I'd never bothered to really investigate why, but I recently made the mental connection that I had mixed in some "Magic" MIFARE cards with my regular generic ISO14443-A stock.

 While absolutely magical in ability, the Magic MIFARE cards "can't be read" by iPhones for reasons that nobody online seems to quite agree with eachother about.